Ballincollig Royal Gunpowder Mills: Heritage and community development (1974 – present)

 The mills closed in 1903 after the end of the Boer War and the site came to be owned by Imperial Chemical Industries (ICI).
 In 1974, Cork County Council bought the land from ICI.

 The weir, constructed by Leslie when the mills first opened, collapsed in December 2014.
 The site surrounding the weir had become a popular swimming location, but following its collapse the current has flowed much more quickly, and several people have drowned or almost drowned in the waters close to the weir.
 It has been proposed that the Office of Public Works may intervene in the restoration of the weir.

 Some of the site (at the Innishmore end) was used for community development.
-The rest of the site was developed into a regional park.
+The rest of the site was developed into Ballincollig Regional Park.
 The canals were cleaned out and bridges built and greenery cleared off the surviving buildings.
+The grounds are one of Ireland's largest industrial archaeology sites.
+Between 1984 and 1992, IR£500,000 was spent on the development of the area.
 With the aid of a European Community grant, the County Council opened a Heritage Centre in the incorporating mills area in 1993 and a working mill was reconstructed.
-However, in 2002, the Centre closed on financial grounds.
+However, in 2002, the centre closed on financial grounds.
 In 2022, the restored incorporating mill (pictured) was burnt down by vandals.